How To Stop Being Broke: 25 Practical Tips

 In today’s world it’s become almost normal to be broke.

 Don’t have enough money to buy a car?
-Just buy a brand new one on finance.
+It’s easy to be offered finance for a brand new one.

 Want some new clothes but don’t have cash?
-No worries, just buy now and pay later.
+Buy now, pay later makes it feel painless in the moment.

-What happens when we don’t have any money to fall back on in an emergency, when that brand new car needs fixing but there’s no spare cash, and when Klarna comes a calling with high interest payments because we haven’t made the payments in time for those cute party dresses we ‘needed’?
+All of this makes it easy to carry on being broke while living like we’re not.
+But those costs don’t disappear, they just turn up later: when we don’t have any money to fall back on in an emergency, when that brand new car needs fixing but there’s no spare cash, or when Klarna comes calling because the payments were missed on those ‘must-have’ party dresses.

 Figuring out finances isn’t always fun or easy, but it’s always worth it to avoid being broke in the long term.